How would a marketing agency, entrepreneur, or television producer benefit from setting goals for each specific client or project?

 Do not be afraid to use your own experiences with setting goals as an example.
 For example, weight loss is a common focus of goal setting.
 What other goals have you set for yourself?
 Were you successful?
 Explain why or why not?
 Students learn best through examples relatable to their own personal lives.
 Encourage students to share their personal goal-setting experiences, as well.

 Upon completion of this lesson, students will develop the skills through which they may:

 Understand the importance of setting personal, professional, and financial goals.

 Gain motivation to set personal, professional, and financial goals.

 Analyze goal examples and their compliance with SMART techniques.

-Develop goals pertaining the the culminating activity using SMART techniques.
+Develop goals pertaining to the culminating activity using SMART techniques.

-Click HERE to see full lesson plan with activities.
+Click HERE to see the full lesson plan with activities.